How helicopters fly and are controlled

 The cyclic control works by tilting the swashplate and increasing the pitch angle of a rotor blade at a given point in the rotation, while decreasing the angle when the blade has moved through 180 degrees around the rotor disc.

 As the pitch angle changes, so the lift generated by each blade changes and as a result the helicopter becomes 'unbalanced' and so tips towards whichever side is experiencing the lesser amount of lift.

-To understand cyclic control another way is to picture the aforementioned rotor disc, which is the imaginary circle above the helicopter created by the spinning blades, and to imagine a plate sat flat on top of the cyclic stick.
+To understand cyclic control another way is to picture the aforementioned rotor disc, (the imaginary circle created by the spinning blade tips), and to think of a dinner plate sat flat on top of the cyclic stick.
 As the stick is leaned over in any direction, so the angle of the plate changes very slightly.
 This change of angle corresponds directly to what is happening to the rotor disc at the same time i.e. the side of the plate that is higher represents the side of the rotor disc generating more lift.

 Rotational (yaw) control

-Torque is a natural force caused by any turning object and in a helicopter it is caused by the engine turning the main rotor blades; when the blades are spinning then the natural reaction to that is for the fuselage of the helicopter to start spinning in the opposite direction to the rotors.
-If this torque isn't controlled, the helicopter would just spin round hopelessly!
+Torque is a natural reactive force caused by any turning object.
+In a helicopter it is caused by the engine turning the main rotor blades; when the blades are spinning then the natural reaction to that is for the fuselage of the helicopter to start spinning in the opposite direction to the rotors.
+If this torque isn't controlled, the helicopter would just spin round wildly out of control.

 So to beat the reaction of the torque, the tail rotor is used and is connected by gears and a shaft to the main rotor so that it turns whenever the main rotor is spinning.